Adnuntius/ios_sdk/README.md

 # Adnuntius SDK

-Adnuntius iOS SDK for iOS enables embedded Ads into your iOS applications.
+Adnuntius iOS SDK for iOS enables embedding Ads into your iOS applications.

 ## The Wiki